ismail-ahm3d/rick-and-morty/README.md

 # Rick and Morty app

-This app is based on https://rickandmortyapi.com api.
+This app is based on https://rickandmortyapi.com.

+The app hasn't yet completed, It is still under development.